simpleanalytics/blog/_posts/2022-06-17-how-to-delete-google-analytics-in-4-steps.md

 If you want to take it a step further and delete your Google Analytics account altogether, you can follow roughly the same steps as when deleting a property.
 The only difference is that to delete your account; you navigate to account instead of property.

-It should be clear how to remove your Google Analytics account (or a Google Analytics property) by now.
+By now, it should be clear how to remove your Google Analytics account (or a Google Analytics property).
 If you are discontinuing your blog or website, the following part of this blog won't be of any direct interest to you; however, if you are deleting Google Analytics because you don't want to support the biggest data-devouring machine in the world.
 In that case, you might want to check out some privacy-friendly alternatives.

 ## 4. Import your Google Analytics data into a privacy-friendly alternative